Research with Human Participants

 - The minimum number of faculty, staff, and graduate students required to conduct research will be allowed.

 - For work involving travel off-campus, the university policy on business travel in effect at the time must be followed (https://hr.unm.edu/cv19/travel-food-restrictions).
 Exceptions to university travel restrictions for any personnel (faculty, staff, or students) must be made in writing by the applicable Chancellor, Dean or Vice President.
 Travel to areas or communities must be closely considered based on the prevalence of community spread of the virus and public health guidelines, and may be prohibited based on those guidelines.
-Travel to areas or communities that have not met the public health guidelines for staged reopening in New Mexico will not be permitted.

 All travel must be in alignment with UNM travel restrictions and guidelines in effect at the time (https://hr.unm.edu/cv19/travel-food-restrictions):